A Deployment-Friendly Foundational Framework for Efficient Computational Pathology: Introduction

-To address these issues, we developed LitePath (Fig.~\ref{fig:main}a), a PFM framework comprising LiteFM and the Adaptive Patch Selector (APS), which address model overparameterization and patch‑level redundancy, respectively.
-LiteFM is a compact PFM obtained via knowledge distillation\cite{hinton2015distilling} (Fig.~\ref{fig:main}b) and built on the ViT-Small backbone \cite{vit,deit}.
-Drawing upon findings from PathBench \cite{PathBench}, we selected three PFMs (Virchow2\cite{Virchow2}, H-Optimus-1 and UNI2\cite{uni}) as teachers, as they achieve high AUCs on diverse downstream tasks and exhibit complementary expertise in histological diagnosis, molecular diagnosis, and survival prognosis.
-To facilitate effective knowledge transfer, the distillation pretraining is performed on a large dataset of 190 million patches extracted from 72,280 publicly available WSIs.
-APS is a lightweight, plug-and-play, and task-specific module that reduces patch redundancy through adaptive selection (Fig.~\ref{fig:main}c).
-At inference, it uses a hybrid strategy that combines uniform sampling to ensure broad coverage with attention‑based sampling to prioritize informative regions.
-This selection strategy mimics the pathologist’s workflow of initial broad screening followed by focused examination of suspicious areas, thereby minimizing computational redundancy.
 Through the synergy of LiteFM and APS, LitePath achieves high efficiency while maintaining competitive performance (Fig.~\ref{fig:results_overall}e,f).
 With 22.5M parameters (28$\times$ smaller than Virchow2 and 50$\times$ smaller than H-Optimus-1) (Fig.~\ref{fig:results_efficiency}a) and efficient computation (Fig.~\ref{fig:results_efficiency}b--d), LitePath enables deployment on the NVIDIA Jetson Orin Nano Super (Fig.~\ref{fig:main}e), a user-friendly edge device with a 25W power rating and a price of USD \$249\cite{jetson}.
-Running on this device, LitePath achieves a processing speed of 208 WSIs (each containing 30,000 patches) per hour (104.5$\times$ faster than Virchow2; Fig.~\ref{fig:results_efficiency}d), while consuming 0.36 kWh per 3,000 WSIs (comparable to the daily load of a tertiary hospital in China; 171$\times$ lower energy consumption than Virchow2 on the RTX 3090; Fig.~\ref{fig:main}e).
-Across 26 internal, 9 external, and 2 prospective cohorts, LitePath ranks second among 19 PFMs by average ranking score on Macro-AUC (Fig.~\ref{fig:main}d) and retains 99.71\% of Virchow2's AUC on average (Fig.~\ref{fig:results_overall}h).
-To quantitatively evaluate the balance of accuracy and computational efficiency in deployment, we propose the Deployability Score (D-Score) (Section \hyperref[sec:metrics]{Evaluation Metrics}), defined as the weighted geometric mean of normalized AUC and normalized FLOPs scores.
-LitePath achieves the highest average D-Score across the benchmark (86.31\%, Fig.~\ref{fig:results_overall}g), exceeding the second-best model (Virchow2, 75.67\%).
-These results demonstrate the potential of LitePath for widespread clinical adoption in CPath, delivering fast, cost‑effective, and energy‑efficient performance.
+In the standardized 30,000-patch WSI-equivalent benchmark, LitePath processed 208 WSI equivalents per hour on this device, 104.5$\times$ faster than Virchow2 under the same hardware setting (Fig.~\ref{fig:results_efficiency}d).
+Under the equivalent-cost deployment scenario, LitePath running on Jetson devices consumed 0.36 kWh per 3,000 WSI equivalents, 171$\times$ less energy than Virchow2 running on RTX 3090 GPUs (Fig.~\ref{fig:main}e).
+Across 45 cohorts (33 internal, 10 external, and 2 prospective cohorts) with 33 tasks, LitePath achieved the best average rank among 22 evaluated PFMs (6.56; Virchow2: 6.58; Fig.~\ref{fig:main}d), retained 99.71\% of Virchow2's Macro-AUC across 37 classification cohorts (Fig.~\ref{fig:results_overall}h), and achieved a 2.14-percentage-point higher mean C-index than Virchow2 across 8 survival cohorts (0.7191 vs. 0.6977; Fig.~\ref{fig:results_overall}i).
+To quantitatively evaluate the balance of task performance and computational efficiency, we defined the Deployability Score (D-Score) (Section \hyperref[sec:metrics]{Evaluation Metrics}) as the weighted geometric mean of normalized task performance and normalized FLOPs scores.
+LitePath achieved the highest average D-Score across the benchmark (0.8455, Fig.~\ref{fig:results_overall}g), exceeding H0-mini (0.7723) and Virchow2 (0.7297).
+These results support resource-efficient inference for the evaluated tasks.
+A randomized paired crossover reader study involving four pathologists and 120 cases further showed reader-level accuracy increases of 4.1--15.8 percentage points and mean case-level diagnostic-time reductions of 10.9--14.2\% with LitePath assistance (Fig.~\ref{fig:reader_study}).